MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

 ### Windows 10 Team 2020 update (20H2)

 When you install the Surface Hub Smart Camera, automatic framing is enabled by default.
-You can manage automatic framing from Settings, via an On/Off toggle that sets the automatic framing state at the start of each Surface Hub session.
+Admins can manage automatic framing from Settings, via an On/Off toggle that sets the automatic framing state at the start of each Surface Hub session.

 **To adjust automatic framing:**